fpereiro/proof/notes.md

 ```

 - Notes: If a configuration calls itself, we ignore that for interdependency purposes.
 A n argument version of a function x will be referred to as "narg x".
-- Important reminder: the first square of the tape (and all odd numbered squares, 3th, 5th, and so forth) are F squares, that is, output.
-The markings are on the E squares to the right of each of the F squares.
-Most of the machines that Turing presents have two schwas, so the first F square and E square both contain schwas.
+- Important reminder: the first square of the tape (and all odd numbered squares, 3th, 5th, and so forth) are F-squares, that is, output.
+The markings are on the E-squares to the right of each of the F-squares.
+Most of the machines that Turing presents have two schwas, so the first F-square and E-square both contain schwas.
 - Same list but describing functions and tracking interdependencies:

 ```